fbpx

 Door manufacturers, as well as automatic door installation/service companies, should be consulted to help you make the right decision on what type of powered door best fits your application.
 Items to consider are:

-• What type of usage, the volume of traffic, etc., will the door receive
+• What kind of usage, the volume of traffic, etc., will the door receive

 • Environmental conditions, interior or exterior, stack or wind load considerations